amirbrd/website/content/post/using-socrata-with-R.md

 ![](/img/cyclist_casualties.png)

-**Important note:** we should always remember that each point in the graph represents hundreds of people whose lives might be shuttered, or even finished, in an instant.
-Many of the casualties were hit by a 1.5-ton metal cruising in the city streets in speeds of 50 km/h or more.
+**Important note:** we should always remember that each point in the graph represents hundreds of people whose lives might have been shuttered, or even finished, in an instant.
+Many of the casualties were hit by cars cruising in city streets at speeds of 50 km/h or more.